-Free Trial: RingCentral offers a 30-day trial for its plans.
+Free Trial: RingCentral offers a 7-day free trial for its faxing service, a shorter test period than was previously available.

 You can choose a toll-free number, vanity number, or local phone number.
 RingCentral is the only service I tried that supports a toll-free number or a "vanity" toll-free number made up of letters, numbers or symbols (at a one-time $30 setup fee).
 RingCentral was also the only service I tested that walks you through the transfer of an existing fax number to the service online; other services require you to contact the company to initiate a transfer.